rinatkhaziev/wp-frontend-uploader/readme.txt

 `id` - id of element

-`name` - name of element1
+`name` - name of element

 `class` - extra classes you want to add

 `type` - text or file or submit

-`required` - whether the field is required
+`required` - This attribute specifies that the user must fill in a value before submitting a form.

 `minlength` - minimum amount of characters for field value

 `maxlength` - maximum amount of characters for field value

+`min` - The minimum (numeric or date-time) value for this item, which must not be greater than its maximum (max attribute) value.

+`max` - The maximum (numeric or date-time) value for this item, which must not be less than its minimum (min attribute) value.

 `multiple` - allow multiple file uploads (only for file inputs)

+`placeholder` - A hint to the user of what can be entered in the control.

+`readonly` - This attribute indicates that the user cannot modify the value of the control.

+`disabled` - This Boolean attribute indicates that the form control is not available for interaction

+`value` - input value

 `description` - input label

 `help` - input help text displayed underneath

-`value` - input value

 `values` - multiple option inputs (checkboxes,select,radio) values in format *value:description, another_value:anotherdescription*